smcclennon/Media-Spam/README.md

 # Media-Spam
 A personal script I created just to see if I could do it.

-This script has no console window and will open a configurable list of URL's and media files (.mp4, .mp3, .jpg, .png) continuously with no easy way to stop the process other than logging out or shutting down the computer.
+This script has no console window and will open a configurable list of URL's and media files (.mp4, .mov, .mp3, .png, .jpg) continuously with no easy way to stop the process other than logging out or shutting down the computer.

-Features:
+# Features
 - Configure URL's to open in memes.txt
 - Configure media to open by simply placing it in the current-working-directory of the script
 - No Console Window!